 Performance-based credit may be earned while the student is still “in school,” but the instructional setting will look different from a traditional “seat time” environment.

-Performance descriptors and their linkages to State content standards and academic expectations;;
+Performance descriptors and their linkages to State content standards and academic standards;;

 At the high school level, performance descriptors and evaluation procedures shall be established to determine if the content and performance standards have been met.